chillbrodev/modular_app_permissions/example/README.md

 was granted and any additional information.

 - openAppSettings():
-This opens up the app's settings page
+This opens up the app's settings page.

 ## Supported Permissions
 - Location: